Air Fryer/ Chicken & Poultry/ Jamaican/ Main Dishes & Entrées

 Recipe Notes and Tips for Success

-The Grace Jerk Seasoning (mild) as well as Walkerswood Jerk Seasoning (hot and spicy) are the two brands I stand by.
-They come in both mild and hot heat levels, so choose depending on preference.
+- The Grace Jerk Seasoning (mild) as well as Walkerswood Jerk Seasoning (hot and spicy) are the two brands I stand by.
+They come in both mild and hot, so choose depending on preference.

-• Marinate – it’s most beneficial to allow your chicken to marinate in the refrigerator for 2 hours to overnight, covered, if time permits.
+- Marinate – it’s most beneficial to allow the chicken to marinate in the refrigerator for 2 hours to overnight, covered, if time permits.
 This will allow the seasoning to penetrate the skin and get into the meat.
 Although it is not required for this recipe, it is recommended.

 Can I Make this Ahead of Time?

-This Jamaican jerk chicken recipe can definitely be made ahead of time.
-It’s actually encouraged!
+Absolutely!
+It can definitely be made ahead of time… it’s actually encouraged!
 The jerk marinade needs time to set into the chicken for at least two hours but preferably, overnight.
 This shortens the time it takes to prepare the chicken on the day you plan to serve it.

 Storage Instructions

-Store leftover jerk chicken in an airtight container in the fridge for up to one week.
+Store leftovers in an airtight container in the fridge for up to one week.

 Reheating Instructions